HTCheater/Il2CppExplorer/README.md

 Run if you need ht.libStart or ht.libEnd before you called either ht.editFunction or ht.patchLib

 # Problems
-32-bit support isn't ready yet
+Needs testing on 32-bit devices

 # Contributing
 Pull requests are welcome.